moreiracodes/streamlit-crud/README.md

 2. If you don't use SQL SERVER, be careful!
 There is one T-SQL query in create table method in [line 13](https://github.com/moreiracodes/streamlit-crud/blob/main/Controllers/Costumer.py) that might not work properly in others SQL databases.

-3. Install the dependencies ` run pip install requeriments.txt `
+3. Install the dependencies ` run pip install -r requeriments.txt `

 4. Run the server with the command ` run streamlit run main.py `